Sarah Heinz House: Establishment

-A variety of activities were included, such as gymnastic classes, athletic competition, basketball, swimming meets, and a training school for leaders and officers.
+A variety of activities were included, such as gymnastic classes, athletic competitions, basketball, swimming meets, and a training school for leaders and officers.
 The Girls' Department activities were largely along the lines of homemaking.
 There was a Saturday sewing school for young girls under fourteen, with ten classes graded according to ability.
 These girls had the use of the swimming pool and the gymnasium one afternoon each week.
-The older girls were organized into five groups, and members of all groups were eligible to the classes in dress making, housekeeping, cooking, and dancing.
+The older girls were organized into five groups, and members of all groups were eligible for classes in dress making, housekeeping, cooking, and dancing.
 The older girls paid a membership fee of $1.00 in two installments.
-A small fee was charged in addition to cover the cost of food supplies in cooking lessons.
+A small fee was charged in addition to covering the cost of food supplies in cooking lessons.
 There were reception and clubrooms on the second floor for the exclusive use of girls, and a large kitchen on the third floor.
 There was a three-room apartment also for occasional use in the demonstration of the various housekeeping activities.
 The older girls had the use of the gymnasium and swimming pool one evening each week.
 Recreation was afforded by games, books and magazines; a victrola was also available.
 In the sense of doctrinal teaching, there was no distinctive religious training.
-The attitude of the Sarah Heinz House was that of co-operation with other agencies that work to the betterment of the people of the neighborhood.
+The attitude of the Sarah Heinz House was that of co-operation with other agencies that work for the betterment of the people of the neighborhood.
 The afternoon Sunday program was an informal affair where talks were given by citizens on interesting subjects, with a musical program attached.
 Another feature was the course of extension lectures given by the Carnegie Institute.
-The City Health Department operated a permanent milk station in the building with attendant physicians and nurses who distributed the milk and gave instruction as to the care and feeding of infants to the mothers of the neighborhood.
+The City Health Department operated a permanent milk station in the building with attendant physicians and nurses who distributed the milk and gave instructions as to the care and feeding of infants to the mothers of the neighborhood.
 The Magee Maternity Hospital had headquarters in the building in which they conducted a maternity dispensary.
 Summer work was conducted on the roof garden, which was also adapted for the playing of basketball.
 The YMCA and the YWCA cooperated in the work of the House, and through these, many of the older boys and girls were able to enjoy camping experiences.